JanezRadescek/TTK4145-Elevator/README.md

 # TTK4145-Elevator

-## Specifications
+This is Elevator project for course TTK4145 on NTNU.
+Focus of project is on desing and implementing code that works even if/when one part of elevators stops working.

+#Instraction

+#Quote of the project
-300IQ quote : _There can be no bugs, if there is no specifications_.
+_There can be no bugs, if there is no specifications_.

-## known bugs

-## posible bugs
---somwhere in loop we might want to send multiple msg but chanel can accept only one at a time.
-Consequence deadlocks

-## fixed bugs

---order ID is set by driver
---once customers are in elevator they can press only multiple floors.